o/gaia/README.md

 ###Internals

 Gaia keeps event data in hashes.
-Hashes is very [memory efficient](http://instagram-engineering.tumblr.com/post/12202313862/storing-hundreds-of-millions-of-simple-key-value-pairs) and [plays well with CPU](http://redis.io/topics/memory-optimization).
-Also event key lookups and querying data is more faster.
+Hashes are very [memory efficient](http://instagram-engineering.tumblr.com/post/12202313862/storing-hundreds-of-millions-of-simple-key-value-pairs) and [plays well with CPU](http://redis.io/topics/memory-optimization).
+Also event key lookups and querying data is faster.

 All keys about events keeping under `gaia:` keyspace in redis.
-When you push a new event to Gaia, it send following commands to Redis.
+When you push a new event to Gaia, it sends following commands to Redis.

 ```
 "HINCRBY" "gaia:foo:min" "1415809680" "1"